aai-institute/pyDVL/docs/value/index.md

 increase with repeated samples.
 Game-theoretic methods are all rooted in axioms that by construction ensure different desiderata, but despite their practical usefulness, none of them are either necessary or sufficient for all applications.
-For instance, Shapley values try to equitably distribute all value among all samples, failing to identify repeated ones as unnecessary, with e.g. a zero value.
+For instance, *[SV]s try to equitably distribute all value among all samples, failing to identify repeated ones as unnecessary, with e.g. a zero value.